Gangs of Wasseypur: Critical reception

 Saibal Chatterjee of NDTV gave the movie 3.5 stars out of 5, concluding that "It may not be for the faint-hearted and the prissy.
 Gangs of Wasseypur is a heavyweight knockout punch.
 You're down for the count!"
 Blessy Chettiar of DNA gave the movie 3.5 stars out of 5, commenting that "Even though there's so much going for Part 1, there's something always amiss, something that leaves you underwhelmed after all those expectations.
 May be its a hope of a dashing Part 2.
 Let's wait and watch."

-Kunal Guha of Yahoo! gave the movie 3 stars out of 5, concluding that "Considering the amount of blood spilled in this film, it could’ve just been called 'Gangs of Sauce-e-pur'.
-Hot and sweet and different.
-'Bata deejiyega sabko!’"
-Roshni Devi of Koimoi gave the movie 3 stars out of 5, saying that "Gangs of Wasseypur is a very good movie that gets bogged down by the endless characters and length of the movie.
-If you love those hinterland mafia movies, this is definitely for you."

 On the contrary, Raja Sen of Rediff gave the movie 2.5 stars out of 5, concluding that "It is the excess that suffocates all the magic, originality dying out for lack of room to breathe.
 Kashyap gets flavour, setting and character right, but the lack of economy cripples the film.
 There is a lot of gunfire, but like the fine actors populating its sets, Wasseypur fires too many blanks."

 Mayank Shekhar of theW14.com said, "Most movies have a definite beginning (starting point), middle (turning point) and end (high point), or what playwrights call the three-act structure in a script.
 There doesn't seem to be one here, at least on the face of it.
 The genre it comes closest to then is an epic, spelt with a capital E, along the lines of saying Francis Ford Coppola's Godfather trilogy, or this film's immediate inspiration Martin Scorsese's Gangs of New York (2002).
 And, of course, it is like all mythologies are supposed to be.
 You enjoy them for the parts rather than caring merely for the hero's final goal.
 If it wasn't a film, this would’ve been a stylised graphic novel.
 But you would’ve missed a memorable background score and striking sound design."